ivaldi/brimir/README.md

 - Timed rules, such as re-assigning when no reply is added withing 24 hours (#203).
 - Desktop notifications using web notifications (#218).
 - Auto page refresh on ticket index (#218).
-- Custom ticket statuses, all via database, (#217)
+- Custom ticket statuses, all via database. (#217)
+- Filter on to/cc/bcc without verified addresses. (#227)

 License
 -------